kakashi3lite/Encorely/README_PERFORMANCE_VALIDATION.md

 # Performance Validation Documentation

-The AI-Mixtapes framework includes a robust performance validation system to ensure that the audio processing components meet strict requirements for production use.
+The Encorely framework includes a robust performance validation system to ensure that the audio processing components meet strict requirements for production use.
 This document describes the validation system and how to use it.

 ## Overview